 October 18, 2017 • 4:30 p.m.- 6 p.m.

 In honor of our newest permanent exhibit, The Anne Frank Tree, we will host an annual professional development workshop that emphasizes the complex history of human rights in Arkansas.
 The workshop will be led by senior staff from the Anne Frank Center for Mutual Respect.
 Educators will receive a total of two professional development hours.

 Arkansas Curriculum Conference and Arkansas Education Association Workshop and Reception

 Presented in partnership with the Arkansas Education Association.

-The Clinton Foundation will host the AEA’s annual Rozzell Lecture on the opening night of these annual educator conferences.
-Following the workshop, educators are invited to tour our temporary exhibit, Ladies and Gentleman … The Beatles!.
-Refreshments will be served.
+The Clinton Foundation will host the Arkansas Education Association’s annual Rozzell Lecture featuring Jahana Hayes, the 2016 National Teacher of the Year, on the opening night of the annual educator conference.
+Following the workshop, educators are invited to tour our temporary exhibits, Mandela: The Journey to Ubuntu and Art of Africa.

 Arkansas Art Educators Workshop and Reception